Adds

 Input |

 Source operand.
-Its data type must be the same as the element type of the destination operand. |
+Its data type must match the element type of the destination operand. |

 |